-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2016
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2017

-Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5)

-Amounts reported for governmental activities in the Statement of Activities (Exhibit 2) are different because:

-Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5) \$ (269,649.46) Amounts reported for governmental activities in the Statement of Activities (Exhibit 2) are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlay (\$1,696,414.29) exceeds depreciation expense (\$792,553.69) in the period.

-Some of the capital assets acquired this year were financed with capital leases.
-The amount financed by the leases is reported in the governmental funds as a source of financing.
-On the other hand, the capital leases are not revenues in the Statement of Activities, but rather constitute long-term liabilities in the Statement of Net Position.

-Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
+This is the amount by which depreciation expense (\$863,141.94) exceeds capital outlay (\$609,978.65) in the period.
+(253,163.29) Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
+244,138.28 Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Net Increase in Pension Expense (586,111.01) Change in Net Position of Governmental Activities (Exhibit 2) \$ (864,785.48)

-Proceeds from the issuance of debt are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
-Issuing long-term debt increases liabilities in the Statement of Net Position but does not affect the Statement of Activities.

-Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-Gain on Disposition of Capital Assets Proceeds from Sale of Capital Assets Net Increase in Pension Expense \$ 119,461.80 (123,676.46) (2,857.64)

-Change in Net Position of Governmental Activities (Exhibit 2)